- Home

 - control the spread of the cancer

-- reduce any pain and other problems caused by the cancer.
+- stop pain and other problems caused by the cancer.

-There are two types of radiation therapy that your doctor may recommend, depending on your cancer:
+There are 2 types of radiation therapy that may be used, depending on the type of cancer you have.
+These are:

-External beam radiation: Doctors use a machine to target the cancer from outside the body.
+- External beam radiation – Doctors use a machine to target the cancer from outside your body (see picture).
 You lie still on a table.
-The machine will move around you and stop at different times to put high energy rays into the cancer.
+The machine will move around your body and stop at different times to send strong x-rays into the exact spot where the cancer is.
+You can’t see or feel the x-rays and you will not be radioactive afterwards.

-You will have radiation therapy at a cancer centre in a hospital.
-A radiation oncologist (radiation doctor) and a radiation therapist (delivers the treatment) will work together to give you the radiation therapy safely and reduce side effects.
+You will have radiation therapy at a treatment centre or a hospital.
+You will see a radiation doctor (called a radiation oncologist) and a radiation therapist (the health professional who operates the machine).
+They will work together to give you the radiation therapy in a safe way and reduce side effects.